-- · An inquest is a fact-finding inquiry to establish who has died, and how, when and where the death occurred. - We usually know who has died and when and where the death occurred.
+- An inquest is a fact-finding inquiry to establish who has died, and how, when and where the death occurred. - We usually know who has died and when and where the death occurred.
 For that reason, inquests usually focus on 'how' the person died.
-This goes beyond establishing the medical cause of death and the Coroner will scrutinise the circumstances surrounding the death. - It is not the Coroner's role to apportion blame and the Coroner's conclusion will not name any individual or organisation as being negligent or criminally liable for the death.
-However, during the evidence at the inquest, the Coroner will scrutinise the medical treatment that the patient received and will seek to identify any shortcomings in care that more than minimally contributed to the death.
-This can sometimes feel like blame is being apportioned.
+This goes beyond establishing the medical cause of death and the Coroner will scrutinise the circumstances surrounding the death. - It is not the Coroner's role to apportion blame and the Coroner's Conclusion will not name any individual or organisation as being negligent or criminally liable for the death.
+However, during the evidence at the inquest the Coroner will scrutinise the medical treatment that the patient received and will seek to identify any shortcomings in care which more than minimally contributed to the death and this may feel like apportioning blame.

-Section 3: The inquest hearing
+Section 3: The Inquest Hearing

 - Most inquests are heard and decided by a Coroner.
 A small number of cases each year are heard and decided by a jury.
-Most often this is because the person died whilst they were in custody or state detention and the cause of death was either violent or unnatural. - The Coroner decides which witnesses must attend an inquest, and in what order they are to give their evidence. - At the hearing, all parties will enter the courtroom at the start of the day.
-All witnesses will sit in the public gallery and are permitted to do so throughout all the evidence. - The Coroner will come into the courtroom once everyone is present.
-You are expected to stand up when the Coroner comes into or leaves the courtroom. - Every witness will be asked to swear an oath or an affirmation before giving evidence. - Witnesses are expected to take their witness statement into the witness box and any other relevant documents.
-Please make sure you print your statement as it will look more professional. - The Coroner will lead the inquiry and ask questions of the witnesses first. - After the Coroner has asked all his or her questions, the family or their legal representative can ask questions.
-Lawyers for other interested persons can then ask questions.
-If there is a jury, each member of the jury can also put questions to the witness.
-The
+Most often this is because the person died while they were detained or in custody or they died due to an accident at work and the cause of death was not natural. - All parties will enter the courtroom at the start of the day.
+All witnesses will be present and sit in the public gallery and are permitted to do so throughout all the evidence. - The Coroner will come into the courtroom once everyone is present.
+You are expected to stand up when the Coroner comes into or leaves the courtroom. - At an inquest, the Coroner will lead the inquiry. - The Coroner decides which witnesses should attend, and in what order they are called. - Every witness will be asked to swear on oath or an affirmation before giving evidence. - Witnesses are expected to take their witness statement into the witness box and any other relevant documents.
+Please make sure you print your statement as it will look more professional. - The Coroner will ask questions first.
+The family or their legal representative are also able to ask questions.
+If there is a jury then each member of the jury can also put questions to the witness.
+Your own representative will usually ask you questions last.
+The Coroner should ensure that no inappropriate questions are put to the witnesses. - Once you have given your oral evidence the Coroner may release you from oath.
+At this point, take a seat and wait until the next natural break to leave, if you wish to do so before the end of the inquest.
+If you are not released from oath, you will need permission from the Coroner before leaving the court and you should not discuss your evidence with anyone while you are under oath. - The inquest will take place in a public court.

-Coroner will ensure that no inappropriate questions are asked.
-Lastly, your organisation's own legal representative can ask you questions.
-These questions are usually intended to elicit any important details that have not yet been given in evidence, or to clarify matters arising out of previous questioning.

-- Once you have given your oral evidence, the Coroner will usually release you.
-At this point, take a seat and wait until the next natural break to leave the courtroom, if you wish to do so before the end of the inquest.
-If you are not formally released, you will need permission from the Coroner before leaving the court, as the Coroner may need to ask further questions of you (after hearing evidence from other witnesses). - The inquest will take place in a public court.
 Anyone can attend and journalists can generally print what they hear in court.
 Photographs are not allowed within the court building.
 A reporter from local media or television may approach you at the end of the inquest and they can take photographs outside the court building, although this is relatively unusual.
-If you are approached by the press, your organisation should have prepared a press statement and you should refer the press to the communications team, if possible.
+If you are approached by the press, you organisaation should have prepared a press statement and you should refer the press to your comms team, if possible.

-Section 4: Court day checklist
+Section 4: Court day Checklist